Apply for remote proctoring

 Your test session will be delivered via a live connection to the online proctor.
 Remote proctoring also requires an online test application to be run on the computer that you intend to sit the test with.
 It is important that you download and install the application prior to proceeding with your test registration, as you will not be able to sit the test without having the application ready to use on your test day.
-As the online test application is currently being upgraded, links to download the application will only be made available when registrations open.
+Please use the links below to download the online test application:

 If you are unable to install the application on your computer or if your equipment or venue does not meet the requirements for the test, you will not be able to sit the test via remote proctoring.

 Please also view the detailed test delivery information for sitting the LAT by remote proctoring prior to registering for the test.